Notes

 Kathmandu To Pokhara Transportation: What you will use

-When you choose the Annapurna base camp trek package with us, we will arrange a tourist bus from Kathmandu to Pokhara.
-The road distance from Kathmandu to Pokhara is around 200 km, and it takes around 6-7 hours to reach Pokhara by tourist bus.
+When you choose the ABC trek package with us, we will arrange a tourist bus from Kathmandu to Pokhara.
+The road distance from Kathmandu to Pokhara is around 200 km, and it takes around 8-9 hours to reach by tourist bus.
+As an alternative to the tourist bus, you can take a direct domestic flight to reach Pokhara at an extra cost:

 - The Kathmandu to Pokhara Flight cost for foreigners is around USD 105 per person.